Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In the case of an acquisition of a private company by way of share purchase, the following are typical transaction documents:

-- the share purchase agreement (SPA);
+- the asset or share purchase agreement (the acquisition agreement);

 - the target’s board minutes in relation to the change of director, bank signatories, change of auditors and approval of share transfers on completion; and